devdave/PyOverlord/README.rst

 Project: PyOverlord
+Alt. names:
-Alt. name: overlord of python
+*overlord of python
-Alt. name: Lord python over
+* Lord python over
-Alt. name: Python Overlord of python
+* Python Overlord of python
-Alt. name: Python Overlord
+* Python Overlord

+Short name
-Short name: PyOV
+   PyOV

 Description:
    Currently in the prototyping phase, PyOv acts as a dedicated or dynamic proxt between a remote host